 - The timeframe for providing an initial acknowledgement to an applicant ranges from within hours to five working days across agencies, with one agency reporting that they do not provide an acknowledgement. - The process for requesting a search for information varies significantly across agencies with some making the request at SES level and some making it at officer level.
 The timeframe provided to divisions to search for information also varies from 5 days in some agencies to ten days in others.
-This creates an inconsistent experience for state servant officers who may need to compile information for different agencies at different points in their career. - The award level of delegates ranges from band 4 up to SES 4, with those different levels attracting substantially different expectations regarding focus, expertise, interpersonal skills, judgement, influence of outcomes, and responsibility for outcomes. - Most agencies have access to letter templates to assist with corresponding with an applicant.
+This creates an inconsistent experience for state servant officers who may need to compile information for different agencies at different points in their career. - The award level of delegates ranges from band 4 up to SES 4, with those different levels attracting substantially different expectations regarding focus, expertise, interpersonal skills, judgement, influence of outcomes, and responsibility for outcomes.

+- Most agencies have access to letter templates to assist with corresponding with an applicant.
 Two agencies reported not having access to the templates.
-There is also no consistency in the language and presentation of letters provided from different agencies. - There is substantial difference in each agency's executive notification process.
-Some agencies notify executives and ministerial advisers of a decision via email 24 hours prior to the decisions release.
-Others put decisions through a weeklong, if not more, notification process which requires each party's written confirmation that the decision has been noted before the decision can be released to the applicant. - Despite a clear policy in all agencies that decisions in the public interest should be published on the disclosure log within 48 hours of being released to the applicant, this process is not consistently followed.
+There is also no consistency in the language and presentation of letters provided from different agencies. - There is substantial difference in each agency's notification process. - Despite a clear policy in all agencies that decisions in the public interest should be published on the disclosure log within 48 hours of being released to the applicant, this process is not consistently followed.
 Three agencies reported that this is currently not happening. - How information is prepared before it is released to the applicant and published on the disclosure log differs in each agency.
 Some agencies put watermarks across the information, some simply keep information in the same form as what is provided to the applicant. - Most agencies reported that they do not regularly review matters that are with the Ombudsman's office to see whether they can be resolved.
 However, some reported that they did.